shubhgaur37/SpringBoot/M7_TestingMethodologies/README.md

 `EmployeeDTO` mirrors the entity fields and is used as the controller and service API object.

-## Runtime Configuration
+## Runtime Configuration And Spring Profiles

-The application configuration is in `src/main/resources/application.yaml`.
+The base application configuration is in `src/main/resources/application.yaml`.
+Spring Boot always loads this file first.
+When one or more profiles are active, Spring Boot also loads matching profile-specific files named `application-{profile}.yaml`.

 ```yaml
 spring: